Copy-House/copy-house.github.io/_insights/the-7-most-common-b2b-linkedin-marketing-mistakes-to-avoid.md

 Many marketers believe paid campaigns are the key to visibility.
 While LinkedIn Ads can amplify messaging, building a strong **organic presence** is often more cost-effective and sustainable.

-📊 According to the Content Marketing Institute, **77% of B2B marketers achieve their best results through organic strategies**.
+📊 According to the [Content Marketing Institute](https://www.slideshare.net/slideshow/12th-annual-b2b-content-marketing-benchmarks-budgets-and-trends-insights-for-2022/250420634#30){:target="_blank"}, **77% of B2B marketers achieve their best results through organic strategies**.

 So, your LinkedIn profile should act as a content hub — regularly showcasing your value through educational content, social proof, and industry insights.